jpbonson/WebScrapingTool/README.md

 - add more tests for the 'sad' paths
 - improve Article's 'tags' so it stores an array of strings + scraper should get an array of 'categories'
 - use environment variables to config the application
+- use config files to config the application
 - maybe: 'title' should be unique in a given outlet
 - maybe: routes for authors/:authorId/articles
 - maybe: pagination